The Narrative of Your Team and Why it Matters for Performance

 These team narratives are extremely powerful because they tend to become a self-fulfilling prophecy, limiting the team and preventing people from thinking differently or innovating.

 The stories that you and your colleagues tell about yourselves can become part of the team identity.
-This can either be negative and limiting or a driver for positive behavioural change and action.
+This can either be negative and limiting or a driver for positive behavioural change and actions:

 Some of the best leaders are those that take control of the narrative and design the stories that they want people to talk about.

-Imagine replacing “We don’t see eye to eye with the finance department” with “We’re brilliant and collaborating with other departments”.
+Imagine replacing “We don’t see eye to eye with the finance department” with “We’re brilliant at collaborating with other departments”.
 Or “We’re not great at x” with “We’re amazing at y”.